saurabh-hirani/saurabh-hirani.github.io/_posts/2021-04-23-what-happens-on-cli.md

 easy mouse-clicky shortcuts that you wanted to escape from in the first place.
 These reminders can be - avoiding using arrow keys when learning `vim` OR avoiding the temptation of using `grep` when learning `jq`.

-Reminders like alarms, are often snoozed and seldom revived.
+Mental reminders, like alarms, are often snoozed and seldom revived.
 They are your shell's new year resolutions.
 And it is 1st January everytime you see someone whip out a clever, clean, cli solution and you take that dreaded vow again - "I **will** master tool X." You throw away your mouse, camp in the wild woods of the cli and learn some survival skills.
 But life happens - projects change, roles change, governments change (well...) and you lose track.
 You still